indianakernick/Chat/docs/task_list.md

     - This would result in there being a one-to-one relationship between connections and users so the `UserID` could be merged with the `ConnID`.
 - [ ] Messages by a user are anonymized when they leave a group
+- [x] Use a `textarea` instead of `contenteditable` for message sender
+    - Users could still format messages using markdown but they won't be able to see the formatting until the message is sent.